The Flintstones in Viva Rock Vegas poster

 The inciting incident occurs at 11 minutes when Fred and Barney meet Wilma and Betty at a drive-in restaurant.
 The chance encounter disrupts both couples' ordinary lives and sets romance in motion..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Fred and Barney decide to take Wilma and Betty on a trip to Rock Vegas, choosing to pursue the relationships seriously and leave their ordinary world behind., moving from reaction to action.
+This illustrates the protagonist's commitment to Fred and Barney decide to take Wilma and Betty on a trip to Rock Vegas, choosing to pursue the relationships seriously and leave their ordinary world behind., moving from reaction to action.

 The Collapse moment at 68 minutes (75% through) represents the emotional nadir.
 Here, Wilma agrees to marry Chip, seemingly choosing wealth and status over true love.
-Fred hits rock bottom, believing he's lost Wilma forever due to class differences., reveals the protagonist at their lowest point.
+Fred hits rock bottom, believing he's lost Wilma forever due to class differences., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 73 minutes initiates the final act resolution at 80% of the runtime.
 Fred realizes that true love means fighting for Wilma regardless of their differences.
 He learns that Chip is a fraud and gains the insight that authenticity matters more than status., demonstrating the transformation achieved throughout the journey.